 Bushcraft Tools vs. Survival Tools

-It’s worth noting that there’s a big difference between “survival” tools and “bushcraft” tools.
-Survival tools are designed to help you stay alive in a specific environment, and just for a short period of time such as 72 hours.
+It’s worth noting that there’s a big difference between “survival” and “bushcraft” tools.
+Survival tools are designed to help you stay alive in a specific environment, just for a short time, such as 72 hours.
 Thus, survival tools are usually disposable or even single-use.

-By contrast, bushcraft tools are designed to help you live comfortably in the wilderness for longer periods of time:
+By contrast, bushcraft tools are designed to help you live comfortably in the wilderness for more extended periods: